CDC Offers Clearest Guidance Yet For Reopening Schools

 "For those districts that just can't make that work, but could make 3 or 4 feet work, what can you tell us about how to layer on additional mitigation strategies to offset the tradeoff that comes from not being able to execute the 6-foot standard?"

-According to the updated guidance, that 6-foot standard should be considered non-negotiable for K-12 schools in districts where transmission is substantial or high.
+According to the updated guidance, that 6-foot standard should be considered non-negotiable for K-12 schools where transmission is substantial or high.

+In a statement, AASA head, Daniel A. Domenech, applauded the CDC and the U.S. Department of Education "for the coordinated and collaborative effort to provide clear, actionable guidance that school system leaders can incorporate into their reopening plans."

 The guidance also incorporates several recent, forceful statements by CDC scientists.